-- 3.17 The Applicant has stated that it intends to provide wholesale access to its network to other telecoms providers. - 3.18 Network sharing helps to minimise the unnecessary proliferation of electronic communications apparatus, bringing environmental benefits aligned with long standing Government objectives in the public interest.
-This has been specifically acknowledged in the reforms of the Code and in the express recognition of the provision of infrastructure systems as a statutory purpose in section 106(4)(b) of the Act. - 3.19 We consider that sharing of the use of apparatus would be encouraged by granting the Applicant Code powers.
+- 3.17 The Applicant has indicated that it would be willing to provide wholesale access to its network to other operators and also to share its rooftop sites with other operators. - 3.18 Network sharing will help to minimise the unnecessary proliferation of electronic communications apparatus, bringing environmental benefits aligned with long standing Government objectives in the public interest. - 3.19 We consider that sharing of the use of apparatus would be encouraged by granting the Applicant Code powers.